7.0 BEACH REGULATIONS

 7.3 Use of boats and watercraft are subject to the following regulations:

-7.3(d) No watercraft may be kept on the beach overnight, except those properly registered with the City to stay in designated areas.
+7.3(e) No watercraft may be kept on the beach overnight, except those properly registered with the City to stay in designated areas.

 7.4 The following beach regulations are intended to reduce safety hazards which may cause injury to beach patrons:

-7.4(a) Playing ball, Frisbee, flying kites, or any other game that may endanger patrons on the beach or in the water, is limited to designated times and areas as posted or as determined by park officials.
+7.4(a) Playing ball, Frisbee, flying kites, or any other game that may endanger patrons on the beach or in the water, is limited to designated times and areas as posted or as determined by City officials.

 7.4(b) Fishing or netting of fish is limited to the hours of 6:00 p.m. until 8:00 a.m. when on the beach and must be conducted in a safe manner.
 All debris, bait, fish line and hooks, and other fishing equipment or tackle must be removed from the beach after fishing has been conducted.

-7.4(f) Alcoholic beverages are prohibited on the beach.
+7.4(e) Alcoholic beverages are prohibited on the beach.

-7.4(g) Bottles and glass containers are prohibited on the beach.
+7.4(f) Glass bottles and glass containers are prohibited on the beach.

-7.4(h) Digging holes or erecting tents, canopies and fencing is prohibited.
+7.4(g) Digging holes or erecting tents, canopies and fencing is prohibited.

-7.4(i) Unauthorized use of lifeguard towers is prohibited.
+7.4(h) Unauthorized use of lifeguard towers is prohibited.

-7.4(j) Anyone requested to do so must move out of the way of Police, Beach Patrol, Park Ranger, or other Government Service vehicles.
+7.4(i) Anyone requested to do so must move out of the way of Police, Beach Patrol, Park Ranger, or other Government Service vehicles.

-7.4(k) No person shall interfere with Police, Lifeguards or Park Rangers or Park Personnel in the performance of their lawful duties.
+7.4(j) No person shall interfere with Police, Lifeguards or Park Rangers or Park Personnel in the performance of their lawful duties.

 7.5 The following regulations are intended to eliminate nuisance activity on the beach and provide patrons with a pleasant environment in which to recreate:

 7.5(c) Soliciting, begging or panhandling is prohibited.
+This includes tips or payment for any service, performance or instruction.

 7.5(d) Removing trash and debris from waste receptacles requires a written permit from the Parks and Recreation Department.
 Such a permit shall be issued under specific criteria determined by that Department.